-Single-Strand Necklace and Earring Set with SWAROVSKI ELEMENTS and Antiqued Gold-Plated Pewter Spacers
+Single-Strand Necklace and Earring Set with Swarovski Crystal and Antiqued Gold-Plated Pewter Spacers

 Held in Suspense

 -- Designer --

 Jamie, Jewelry Production Specialist, Marketing Content Development Group, Exclusively for Fire Mountain Gems and Beads®To learn more about Jamie Smedley, read her jewelry artist success story here

 Cut a 20-inch length of Accu-Flex® professional-quality beading wire.
 String on a crimp bead and an 8mm jumpring.
 Pass the beading wire back through the crimp bead, tighten up the loop of wire and spacing between the jumpring and crimp bead and leave the wire so one end is about 1-1/2 inches long.
 Crimp the crimp bead using crimping pliers.
 Using wire cutters, trim any excess beading wire from the short end.
 Place a crimp cover over the crimp bead to conceal it.

 Thread the beading wire through a Swarovski vitrail 4mm bicone bead, one hole of one open rectangle ring spacer, then across and through the hole on the other side of the spacer.
 Add a Swarovski dorado 6mm round bead.

 Continue stringing the pattern of open rectangle ring spacer and dorado 6mm round bead until you have strung 10 round beads and 11 spacers.

 String a Swarovski vitrail 8mm round bead then an open rectangle ring spacer.
 Repeat until you have strung (8) 8mm round beads and 7 spacers.